Types of WAV’s

 The wheelchair driver solution options are available in the VW Shuttle with options including a drive from position, where the wheelchair user is the driver of the vehicle driving from their wheelchair which is securely locked in place in the driver’s position.

 We also offer an upfront passenger solution for the wheelchair user where their wheelchair is fixed in the passenger position.

-As we also offer a full range of vehicle control and driving adaptions, we can offer you a complete bespoke solution which gives you full control.
-At your home demonstration our driving assessors can help make recommendations for this.
+As we also offer a full range of vehicle control and driving adaptions, we can offer you a completely bespoke solution that gives you full control.
+At your home demonstration, our driving assessors can help make recommendations for this.